Garden City South, New York: New York State Senate

 Garden City South is located in the New York State Senate's 6th State Senate district, which as of August 2025 is represented in the New York State Senate by Siela A. Bynoe (D–Westbury).

 Federal representation

 United States Congress

 Garden City South is located within New York's 4th Congressional district, which as of August 2025 is represented in the United States Congress by Laura A. Gillen (D-Baldwin).

 United States Senate

 Like the rest of New York, Garden City South is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

-In the 2024 United States presidential election, the majority of Garden City South voters voted for Donald J. Trump (R).
+In the 2024 United States presidential election, the majority of Garden City South voters voted for Donald Trump (R).

 Education

 Garden City South is located within the boundaries of (and is thus served by) the Franklin Square Union Free School District and the Sewanhaka Central High School District.
 The former serves students through grade six, while the latter serves children in grades seven through twelve.